 Try swapping sugary cereals for a bag of plain oats or unsweetened muesli.
 There are ways of sweetening oats without the need for tonnes of sugar.
 Agave is a great alternative to sugary syrup and can be found in most supermarkets.
 Alternatively, fruit such as bananas, blueberries, strawberries (at room temperature) and raspberries can add some flavour to a bowl of porridge.
 If you really want sugar, try granulated sweetener, which contains fewer calories per teaspoon.

 Check out our list of 6 healthy breakfast ideas to help you kick-start your morning.

 The Weekly Shop

-One tip, which is commonly found on many money saving blogs, is to plan your meals for the coming week.
+One tip, which is commonly found on many money-saving blogs, is to plan your meals for the coming week.
 They often cite this as a way to prevent buying things you don't need or won't use.
 However, this offers another overlooked benefit.
-If you take a little extra time, you can calculate the amount of calories each meal will have.
+If you take a little extra time, you can calculate the number of calories each meal will have.
 This can help prevent you from consuming too many calories.
-There are plenty of apps and websites which make it easy for you to workout the calorie content of each meal.
+There are plenty of apps and websites which make it easy for you to work out the calorie content of each meal.

 Wasted Food Is Wasted Money

 Us Brits waste far too much food because we don't use it by the time it expires, or we think it's unusable and so we throw it out.
 You can greatly reduce your food waste by simply freezing them.
 Most food items - fresh or cooked - can be frozen, though it is best to freeze them when they are at their best.
 A common recommendation is to freeze slices or loaves of bread to make them last longer.
 Many other perishable food items, such as berries, cooked rice and pasta, cooked and uncooked meat, butter, peeled bananas, herbs and stock, can be sealed and frozen to extend their lifespan and reduce waste.